mongodb/docs/source/faq.rst

 important to bound the duration of operations during a load spike than it is to complete every operation.

-When :meth:`~pymongo.mongo_client.MongoClient.close` is called by any thread, all idle sockets are closed, and all sockets that are in use will be closed as they are returned to the pool.
+When :py:meth:`~pymongo.mongo_client.MongoClient.close` is called by any thread, all idle sockets are closed, and all sockets that are in use will be closed as they are returned to the pool.